carimura/gus/README.md

-# Gus - AI CLI Assistant
+# Gus - Terminal Agent in Java

-Gus is a friendly neighborhood AI CLI assistant that supports both OpenAI and Ollama models.
+Gus is a terminal agent CLI written in Java that supports both OpenAI and Ollama models.
+Think of Gus as v0.01-alpha of Claude Code.

+Gus is also my great pyrenees dog.
+He's friendly and needs a bath.
+Like this repo.

 ## TODO